Learn when to freeze eggs and preserve your fertility

 - Health concerns.
 If a woman is facing certain health issues that require aggressive treatments, such as chemotherapy or radiation, egg freezing could be a good option.
 A family history of premature ovarian failure is another reason to consider egg freezing.

 - Insurance Coverage.
-If a woman interested in the option of egg freezing works for a company that covers the cost of egg freezing through their health insurance, it could be prudent to explore this fertility preservation method.
+If a woman interested egg freezing works for a company that covers the cost of egg freezing through their health insurance, it could be prudent to explore this fertility preservation method.

 - Other life circumstances.
 Women who know they would like to postpone motherhood until their late 30s or 40s should consider freezing their eggs.

-Our Tennessee egg freezing specialists know this is a big decision and are here to help women obtain facts about their fertility health, and determine when to freeze eggs.
+Our Tennessee egg freezing specialists know this is a big decision.
+As a result, we are here to help women determine when to freeze eggs.

 Contact us for more information about our egg freezing program.